MaximumOctopus/CyberFresco/README.md

 # CyberFresco
+Quick and easy HTML image gallery creation.

-Builds complete set of thumbnails, webpages with navigation, for a folder of images.
+Builds a complete set of thumbnails, webpages (with navigation), and indexes, for a folder (or folders) of images.
 C++ rewrite and major update.

 Started in 2005, with the last release in 2008, this is a major update and rewrite.

-Release due in early 2026.
+Initial code is uploaded.
+Mostly functional, FTP uploading is not finished, lots of tweaks and QoL improvements to come.

 PAF